yukioioioi/sillies/README.md

 - <ins>Looking to have a romantic relationship</ins>
 > Esp if I don't know you/Just met, like naww?? srry

-- <ins>If u support corrupt governments / wanting to talk about politics</ins>
+- <ins>If u support corrupt governments / want to talk about politics</ins>
 > Kinda targetted,, Like no bro I don't like the ~~orange guy of America~~, why are u asking anyways and WHO R U.

 </details>